joshsj/joshsj.github.io/source/_posts/(re)learning-cs/trees.md

   https://stepik.org/lesson/28727/step/9
 %}

-The average-case time complexity to find an element {% math N %} is {% bigo
+The average-case time complexity to find an element {% tex N %} is {% bigo
 \log N %}; there is a proof, but it's [fucking mental](https://stepik.org/lesson/28730/step/4) and I can't understand math so complex any more.